gempesaw/writing/published/cleanup-whitespace-in-directory.md

-# Cleaning up whitespace in directories with a small elisp
+# Cleaning up whitespace in directories with some elisp

 I had a project with an outdated indentation convention.
 Present-me recently decided to change bracket conventions from the way past-me